spg-iwilson/documentation/content/gosaas/basic-configuration.md

 **Home** is for home in your navigation.

-**googleAnalitycsID** is for turn on google analytics on your site, give your won analytics ID here.
+**googleAnalitycsID** is for turn on google analytics on your site, give your own analytics ID here.

 **nav_buttons** is for main navigation button, you can enable or disable it.